FRRouting/frr/doc/user/bfd.rst

    frr# show bfd peer 192.168.0.1 json {"multihop":false,"peer":"192.168.0.1","id":1,"remote-id":1,"status":"up","uptime":161,"diagnostic":"ok","remote-diagnostic":"ok","receive-interval":300,"transmit-interval":300,"echo-receive-interval":50,"echo-transmit-interval":0,"detect-multiplier":3,"remote-receive-interval":300,"remote-transmit-interval":300,"remote-echo-receive-interval":50,"remote-detect-multiplier":3,"peer-type":"dynamic"}

+If you are running IPV4 BFD Echo, on a Linux platform, we also calculate round trip time for the packets.
+We display minimum, average and maximum time it took to receive the looped Echo packets in the RTT fields.

 You can inspect the current BFD peer status in brief with the following commands: